hnamitha1/CV/README.md

 #### Enthusiastic Learner

 I am constantly looking for ways to improve in everything I do.
-I love a challenge and am comfortable tackling new techniques that I have no prior experience with.
+I love a challenge and am comfortable tackling new techniques that I have experience with previous job, like...

 - Built multiple projects in various different languages throughout the Makers Academy course using TDD
-- At Makers Academy I worked in a team with four other students learnt ES6 and Phaser that we have not learnt before and built a 2D game in 12 days https://makers-invaders.herokuapp.com/, using Agile methodology.
+- At Makers Academy I worked in a team of four, we thought ourselves ES6 and Phaser  with the rewarding result of a 2D game [Makers Invaders](https://makers-invaders.herokuapp.com/) built in 12 days , using Agile methodology.

 #### Problem Solving